eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 :size: Buffer size.
 :history: History used for reliable connection.
           The buffer size is split into a ``history`` number of smaller buffers.
-          The history must be a divisor of the buffer size.
+          The history must be a divisor of the buffer size and a power of two.

 ------